-It’s not always easy to find a place to plug in, especially when you’re on the road.
+- Buy a portable charger: it’s not always easy to find a place to plug in, especially when you’re on the road.
 A portable charger will let you use your electronics without any worry.
 Want to post pictures of every beautiful moment on your vacation?
 Nothing should stop you.

-Doing this lets you figure out the best routes to optimize your travel time.
+- Study the map: doing this lets you figure out the best routes to optimize your travel time.
 You will also not risk losing your way until you gain familiarity with the area.
 You can find reliable maps on the National Park Service website.